 What Should Victims of Rome, Georgia Motorcycle Accidents Do Next?

 Even the safest riders can find themselves in a motorcycle accident.
 If you have suffered from a personal injury after you have been in an accident, then your next step should be to reach out to a personal injury lawyer with experience in car accident law.
-The attorneys at the Bader Law Firm have years of experience representing the interests of Rome, Georgia residents.
+The attorneys at the Bader Scott Injury Lawyers have years of experience representing the interests of Rome, Georgia residents.
 They can use their knowledge of past motorcycle accidents to determine whether you are owed compensation from the negligent driver responsible for your collision.